 Akiva Goldsman is a name I dread.
 Goldsman is a screenwriter who has been working since the mid-1990s, beginning with the script for the John Grisham adaptation The Client (1994).
 He has had a close association with Ron Howard and wrote the scripts for Howards The Da Vinci Code (2006), Cinderella Man (2005) and Angels & Demons (2009), as well as won a Best Adapted Screenplay Oscar for A Beautiful Mind (2001) although I remain in a minority in disliking it as a film.
-Unfortunately, Goldsman has laid a trail of devastation whenever it has come to touching genre material Batman Forever (1995), Batman & Robin (1997), the worst film ever made on an A-budget, the much disliked but semi-okay Lost in Space (1998), Practical Magic (1998), I, Robot (2004), I Am Legend (2007) and Insurgent (2015).
+Unfortunately, Goldsman has laid a trail of devastation whenever it has come to touching genre material Batman Forever (1995), Batman & Robin (1997), the worst film ever made on an A-budget, the much disliked but semi-okay Lost in Space (1998), Practical Magic (1998), I, Robot (2004), I Am Legend (2007), Insurgent (2015), The Dark Tower (2017) and Rings (2017).
 All of these are adapted from other works and widely betray their source material.
-No more enthusiasm can be found for Goldsmans work as a producer either, which includes Renny Harlin films such as Deep Blue Sea (1999) and Mindhunters (2004), Starsky & Hutch (2004), Constantine (2005), Poseidon (2006), Hancock (2008), Jonah Hex (2010), Lone Survivor (2013) and the tv mini-series adaptation of Arthur C. Clarkes Childhoods End (2015).
+No more enthusiasm can be found for Goldsmans work as a producer either, which includes Renny Harlin films such as Deep Blue Sea (1999) and Mindhunters (2004), Starsky & Hutch (2004), Constantine (2005), Poseidon (2006), Hancock (2008), Jonah Hex (2010), Lone Survivor (2013), the tv mini-series adaptation of Arthur C. Clarkes Childhoods End (2015), Guy Ritchies King Arthur: Legend of the Sword (2017) and the tv series Star Trek: Discovery (2017 ) and Titans (2018 ).
 To not entirely write Goldsman off, I will give him some credit for decent producing/writing work on the J.J.
 Abrams tv series Fringe (2008-13) and that he oversaw the first three Paranormal Activity sequels, Paranormal Activity 2 (2010), Paranormal Activity 3 (2011) and Paranormal Activity 4 (2012), the first two of which emerged not too badly.

 Nevertheless, where Winter's Tale succeeds is less as a broad and satisfying story, much of which is due to trying to make cinema out of a difficult novel, but rather in its individual moments.
 The leads dont spark much in their performances but what you notice is that the romance is beautifully written and crafted.
 It is, you feel, a story that Akiva Goldsman cared about and takes the time to invest feeling in the scenes, building everything around the two lovers in the lighting and the intimacy of his direction.
 The film works less well in the latter half set in the present-day where the story shifts from what Mark Helprin had intended as the apocalyptic and redemptive towards the schmaltzy and feelgood and its wheeling into place the happenings of fate, which take in too many chunks of New Age mysticism.